Healthy Athletes ®

 Special Olympics Kansas (SOKS) has offered Healthy Athletes since 2003.
 This program provides free health screenings to registered SOKS athletes at competition venues and at selected stand alone events.
 Offered in a welcoming, family friendly and fun environment, these screenings educate athletes on healthy life style choices and attempt to identify potential health issues.
 When health issues are discovered they are shared with guardians, and when asked SOKS will work with caregivers to develop a follow-up plan with a health professional.

-In Kansas in 2012, approximately 613 athletes participated in 7 Healthy Athlete screenings offered at state competitions; this represents 21% of the athletes who attended the competitions.
+In Kansas every year athletes participate in 5 Healthy Athlete screenings offered at state competitions.
 Screenings are provided by local health care professionals who receive special training and volunteer their time and talents to benefit the athletes.

 Healthy Athletes Events

-Updated details for the annual events are listed on the event webpage.
-Check with Terri Price for more information.
+To volunteer to help with Healthy Athletes click on this link.
+Updated details for the annual events are listed on the State Competition Individual Events pages.
+Check with Terri Price, firstname.lastname@example.org, 913.236.9290 ext.
+109 for more information.

 - 19% of athletes have mouth pain